Uptime-Lab/ComputeBlade/docs/main-features/ethernet.md

 # Ethernet with PoE

-The Compute Blade features a 1Gbps Ethernet port that supports IEEE 802.3at (PoE+) and 802.3af (PoE).
+The Compute Blade features a Gigabit Ethernet port that supports IEEE 802.3at (PoE+) and 802.3af (PoE).

 ## Power Consumption